Kas7if/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe game in C++ with PVP and AI mode which also tracks and records your result and koves
+Tic Tac Toe game in C++ with PVP and AI mode which also tracks and records your result and moves using an offstream technique and saving a txt file